| |

 Los Alamos is the birthplace of grapes grown for Kendall-Jackson, Sutter Home, Byron, Beringer, Mondavi, Meridian and many boutique wineries.
-It is also the ideal hub for exploring over 70 world-class wineries and tasting rooms.
-Walk down the street and enjoy a tasting at Bedford or Casa Dumetz (aka Babi's), or jump in your car and travel the wine tours the movie Sideways made famous.
+It is also the ideal hub for exploring over 100 world-class wineries and tasting rooms.
+Walk down the street and enjoy a tasting at Casa Dumetz, Bedford, Municipal Wines, Lo Fi, or A Tribute to Grace, or jump in your car and travel the wine tours the movie Sideways made famous.
 Los Alamos is right in the middle of three famous wine trails and minutes from the Los Olivos tasting rooms.
 We would be happy to arrange a wine tour for you.
 See "little extras".

 We would be happy to arrange for a massage in the privacy of your own fantasy suite.
 Or just soak in the luxurious bubbles of your private hot-tub.
 Aromatherapy bath soak is included in your room. (see “little extras” section for more information)